PascalHonegger/ChaosConnect/README.md

 The frontend is written in [Svelte](https://svelte.dev/).
 As it's main purpose is to display the current state of the board, we decided that frameworks such as Angular are overkill.

-## Reverse Proxy
+### Load balancing
 We use [Envoy](https://www.envoyproxy.io/) as a reverse proxy to handle load balancing.
 We had to use Envoy as it's the only reverse proxy which currently supports grpc-web.

 ## Backend
 The backend is split into two parts: